agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Impact**

-- Earning to give (partner after 45)
+- ETG (partner after 45)

-	The Earning potential is listed in [Management consulting report on the 80k-hours-career-guide ](https://80000hours.org/career-reviews/management-consulting/#job-satisfaction) when working in the top firms in
+	The Earning potential is listed in [MC report on the 80k-hours-career-guide ](https://80000hours.org/career-reviews/management-consulting/#job-satisfaction) when working in the top firms in
   US.